Get free quotes for infrared panels

 Want a better idea of how much infrared panels will cost you?
 Try using our personalised quote tool.
 All you have to do is pop a few details in the form, and we’ll put you in touch with trusted installers, who’ll provide you with free bespoke quotes.

-It’s very likely that your home is suitable for infrared heating because most are.
+Most UK homes are suitable for infrared heating as the panels are compact, easy to install, and connect directly to standard electrical circuits.
 The panels are compact, affordable, and easy to connect to existing electrical circuits, making them a convenient option for many households.

 That said, infrared panels work best when nothing is blocking their direct line of heat.
 This can pose challenges in smaller homes, but many companies address this by offering ceiling-mounted panels.
 These are lightweight, stay out of the way, and ensure unobstructed heating.